zedr/dieter-rams-10-applied-to-software/README.md

 Rebuild old software using new technology.
 Build new software using old and stable technology.

 Strive to bring something new into the world, even when building a clone.
-Observe the users for inspiration: what do they need next?
+Observe the users for inspiration.
+Try to anticipate them: what will they need next?

 ## 2. Good software is useful